-In addition, many Canadian healthcare organizations prefer to work with Canadian partners, particularly for compute and storage, to meet data residency requirements.
+In addition, many Canadian organizations prefer to work with Canadian partners, particularly for compute and storage, to meet data residency requirements.

-Seeing this pressing need in the market, CDW Canada has assembled a partnership of Canadian technology companies designed specifically to help Canadian healthcare data centres modernize without disruption.
-Each partner specializes in a key piece of the app migration process, and each of the partners has significant experience working with each other and with healthcare.
+Seeing this pressing need in the market, CDW has assembled a partnership of Canadian technology companies designed specifically to help Canadian organizations modernize without disruption.
+Each partner specializes in a key piece of the app modernization process, and each of the partners has significant experience working with each other.